 Prior to this position David was the General Manager of a large Association, providing an insight into the potential opportunities for AMSA.
 With experience in administration, marketing and tertiary studies, David also has over 17 years experience in a medium sized family business.

 Matt has over 15 years experience as an Executive and Senior Manager in Finance and Accounting roles across public practice, multinationals, education and health industries.
 For the past 10 years Matt has worked in the not for profit sector and has additional responsibilities in HR, Payroll, Risk Management, IT, Contract Management, Facilities Management and Corporate Governance.
 Matt is passionate about the not-for-profit sector and has a long track record in consulting with the sector to improve accountability and efficiencies that provide members, clients and the public with improved services and security.

 Matt is a member of the Institute of Chartered Accountants in Australia and New Zealand and a member of the Australian Institute of Company Directors and one of his tasks is to provide qualified financial support and advice to AMSA Member Sheds on their requirements to meet statutory obligations.

-Melissa White Membership / Administration Manager
+Melissa White Membership / Insurance Manager